Hrasno

 Hrasno (Храсно) is a neighbourhood in Sarajevo, Bosnia and Herzegovina.
 It is divided into four local communities: Hrasno, Staro Hrasno, Hrasno Brdo and Trg Heroja.
 Staro Hrasno is located in the municipality of Novi Grad, while the other three local communities are parts of the Novo Sarajevo municipality.
-Before the Bosnian War, Hrasno, Staro Hrasno and Trg Heroja were considered to be a part of a single local community.
+Before the Bosnian War, Hrasno, Staro Hrasno and Trg Heroja were considered part of a single local community.

 It is home of the fourth tallest skyscraper in the Balkans, known as the Bosmal City Center, which is located in Staro Hrasno.